opensource-observer/oss-funding/daoip-5/scripts/README.md

 - Review field mapping configurations
 - Run validation scripts for detailed diagnostics
 - Consult the comprehensive quality report for global patterns

+This analysis reveals that while the overall structure is consistent, there are significant data quality and naming consistency issues that should be addressed to improve API reliability and client integration.

+## GitHub Actions Integration

+The repository includes automated workflows for processing new funders:

+### Automatic Processing
+- **Trigger**: Any push/PR that modifies files in `data/funders/`
+- **Actions**:
+  1. Detects changed funder directories
+  2. Validates directory structure (YAML + uploads/CSV files)
+  3. Converts CSV to DAOIP-5 JSON format
+  4. Runs data quality validation
+  5. Applies critical fixes automatically
+  6. Creates PR with generated files and reports

+### Manual Workflow Dispatch
+You can also trigger the workflow manually from the GitHub Actions tab.

+### Workflow Files
+- `.github/workflows/daoip5-update.yaml` - Main automation workflow

+The workflow ensures all new funders are properly validated and converted to the DAOIP-5 standard before integration.